 BTL Emsella is an FDA-approved, cutting-edge, non-invasive treatment which restores a patient’s ability to control their bladder and pelvic muscles.
 BTL Emsella relies on electromagnetic stimulation of the muscles, which creates thousands of contractions that rebuild strength and control of the muscles and organs in the pelvis.

 After a few sessions with Emsella, patients feel more confidence and in-control.
-To learn more about what Emsella can do for you, call The Leffel Center today to schedule your free consultation.
+To learn more about what Emsella can do for you, call The Leffel Center today to schedule your consultation.

 The Pelvic Floor: What Causes Incontinence

 The diaphragm and pelvic floor muscles are responsible for supporting the bladder, bowels, and uterus.
 Unfortunately, over time, many women begin to have difficulty controlling their bladder with these muscles, resulting in incontinence.
 A number of experiences and factors can affect a woman’s ability to control her pelvic floor muscles, including but not limited to pregnancy, childbirth, menopause, a hysterectomy, a neurological disorder, or simply age’s toll on the muscles.
 While weakening of the pelvic floor can contribute to loss of bladder and bowel control, incontinence can also occur if the pelvic floor muscles are too tight or overactive, resulting in muscle fatigue.

 Patients increase their chances of developing incontinence if they are overweight, a smoker, diabetic, or have incontinence in their family history.
 Certain patients’ incontinence may be caused by other neurological or physiological concerns; patients who are uncertain about the causes of their incontinence are encouraged to speak to their doctor.
 It is not difficult to see how incontinence can become a common problem for many people.